Ankita-Satdeve-JavaDeveloper/CODTECH-Task1/README.md

 ✅Command Line/Terminal: Used to compile and execute the program.
 <br>

-🎓 In the Basic Calculator project, several Object-Oriented Programming (OOP) and Java programming concepts are utilized.
-Below is a detailed explanation of these concepts:
 # Concepts:
 1. Class and Object
 Concept: In Java, a class is a blueprint for creating objects.
 The class defines the attributes and behaviors that the objects will have.